- There are many types of moose of different sizes. For example, there are four subspecies of moose in North America

 Perhaps if you’re really tall!

-Alaskan moose can often surpass 7 feet tall.
-In fact, the largest ever recorded Alaskan moose measured 7 feet 7 inches at its shoulders!
+So how tall is a moose compared to a human really?
+Alaskan moose height can often surpass 7 feet tall.
+In fact, the largest ever recorded Alaskan moose height measured 7 feet 7 inches at its shoulders!
 For comparison, that’s an inch taller than Yao Ming, one of the tallest NBA players ever!

 Moose Size Comparison to a Horse

-Now that we’ve established the tallest moose stood about 7 feet 7 inches at its shoulders, how does that compare to a horse?
+Now that we’ve established the tallest moose stood about 7 feet 7 inches at its shoulders, how tall is a moose compared to a horse?

 Horses are measured to their ‘withers’ which is a ridge between their shoulder blades.
 Thoroughbred horses average about 5 feet 4 inches at their withers, which would mean an average male Alaskan moose would stand a foot to a foot and a half taller at the shoulders.